garretfick/garretfick.github.io/_posts/2015-08-19-change-from-sqlite-to-postgresql.md

 Paste that URL into the browser address bar to download the version 9.3.4 and install it.

-*Note* I would guess that the 9.3.x series maintains ABI compatability, but after 1 min of searching, I didn't find it explicitly stated anywhere.
+*Note* I would guess that the 9.3.x series maintains ABI compatibility, but after 1 min of searching, I didn't find it explicitly stated anywhere.
 It was just faster to use the exact version.

 *Note* You don't need to setup anything via Stack Builder.